Redesigning Multi-Scale Neural Network for Crowd Counting: Method

 \subsection{Training loss}

-Each density output $E$ in the network is optimized with both the relative local counting loss $L_\text{Rel}$ and the commonly used crowd density estimation, \ie the pixel-wise MSE loss $L_\text{Des}$~\cite{zhang2016cvpr,li2018cvpr}:
+Each density output $E$ in the network is optimized with both the relative local counting loss $L_\text{Rel}$ and the commonly used pixel-wise MSE loss $L_\text{Des}$~\cite{zhang2016cvpr,li2018cvpr}:

-Given a training image, annotations are provided at head centers in it.
+{where $e_z$ and $e_z^g$ are values corresponding to the $z$-th pixel in estimated density map $E$ and ground truth density map $E^g$, respectively.} Given a training image, annotations are provided at head centers in it.
 Its ground truth density map is generated by convolving Gaussian kernels at head centers in the image~\cite{zhang2016cvpr}. $L_\text{Rel}$ is formulated in (\ref{eq:relative}). $L_E$ is applied on both the final density output and the intermediate density outputs in the hierarchical structure.
 They are all optimized on the original resolution of the image.

-Besides $L_E$, below we present the details of the gating net attention loss and expert importance loss mentioned in Sec.~\ref{sec:MoE}.
+Besides $L_E$, below we present the details of the attention loss and expert importance loss mentioned in Sec.~\ref{sec:MoE}.